 The Google Pixel 8 is an excellent camera phone with some very impressive photography features.
 Even without using these features, the cameras produce some beautiful images with excellent exposure, good detail, and pleasing colour reproduction.

 The advanced photographic features and consistently good results from this phone make it a real contender to Samsung and Apple.
-It’s also priced competitively, and gives other phones a serious challenge.
+It’s also priced very competitively, and gives other phones a serious challenge.
 The real question will be whether to buy the Pixel 8 or the new Pixel 9.

 Read our Google Pixel 8 review to learn more about this impressive camera phone.